 Summarize what you learned.
 Be specific.
 Illustrate your observations and insights with meaningful visualizations.
 A picture can be worth many words.

-Also provide a link to your data and code, preferably on GitHub or Google Drive.
+Also provide a link to your data and code.

 View your report as a means to teach the reader about your work.
 Make it consumable for someone who may not know much about data mining or your topic.